Skip to main content

 What is a DBT skills group and how is it different from regular therapy?

 A DBT skills group focuses on teaching practical coping skills rather than talking through past experiences.
 Each week, you'll learn a new tool and practice it with support.
 It's structured and educational — like taking a class with real-world impact.
 Individual therapy helps you explore personal issues; the group gives you tools to apply.
+For an overview of what you'll learn, see our complete DBT skills guide covering all four modules.

 How long is the DBT skills group and how often does it meet?